manuelsteiner/job-search-backstories/README.md

 Manuel Steiner, Damiano Spina, Falk Scholer, Lawrence Cavedon (2021).
 Crowdsourcing Backstories for Complex Task-Based Search.
 Proceedings of the 25th Australasian Document Computing Symposium. https://doi.org/10.1145/3503516.3503526

-To cite the paper, the following BibTeX entry can be used
+To cite the paper, the following BibTeX entry can be used.

 ```BibTeX
 @inproceedings{steiner2021crowdsourcing,